-Every year, over two million people in the United States sustain a brain injury.
+Every year, over two million people in the United States sustain traumatic brain injuries.
 The leading causes of traumatic brain injuries are car accidents, falls, assaults, and sports injuries.
 Seventy-five percent of reported brain injuries are considered mild forms, known as concussions.
 Yet every year at least 125,000 individuals are considered permanently disabled as a result of a traumatic brain injury.

 Who is at the greatest risk for sustaining a traumatic brain injury?
 Young adults and the elderly are especially vulnerable to brain injuries.
 In addition, men are more than twice as likely as women to experience a traumatic brain injury.